-In light of the request for withdrawal by the moving party, there is no present claim or controversy as to whether the bargaining unit historically known as the "Engineering Services" bargaining unit is inappropriate under RCW 41.80.070.
-While the parties' opinion on the supervisor question is not binding on the Commission or any potential third parties, no further proceedings are necessary in this case.
+In light of the request for withdrawal by the moving party, there is no present claim or controversy as to whether the bargaining unit historically known as the "Procurement" bargaining unit is inappropriate under RCW 41.80.070.
+While the union's opinion on the supervisor question is not binding on the Commission, the employer, or any potential third parties, no further proceedings are necessary in this case.